cksystemsteaching/selfie/README.md

 1000 - 7 = 993
 ```

 and so on.
 The only issue is that calculating the tens complement is not much easier than subtraction itself.
 But, calculating the *diminished radix complement* is!
-The diminished tens complement or *nines complement* of 7 is:
+The diminished tens complement or *nines complement* of 7 with a maximum of 2 digits is:

 ```
 99 - 7 = 92